December Festivals and Events in Montreal 2019

-As the church composer extraordinaire, enjoy works by Bach in a variety of venues performed by musicians who range from classical to avant-garde.
+As the church composer and hired musician extraordinaire, enjoy works by Bach in a variety of venues performed by musicians who range from classical to avant-garde.
 More info HERE.

 The annual Christmas market at the SOUK is a not to be missed event where you can get one-of-a-kind gifts from local artisans who produce high quality stuff.
-It has a real designer flair with its curated sellers.
+It has a real designer flair.
 Keep an eye HERE for more info.

 Enjoy shopping for all kinds of goods in this Austrian style Christmas market.
 The market raises money to allow disadvantaged children to attend a free performance of the Nutcracker as well as participate in educational workshops.
 Info HERE.

 Annual Gem and Mineral Show / Salon Annuel de Gemmes et Minéraux

 If rocks are your thing, this show is a good place to pick up a few of your favourite things!
 Gems, jewelry, sculptures, pearls, beads, fossils, tools, and minerals are all available here.
 The stones come from around the world too.
 Professional jewellers are on site to turn your purchases into jewellery.
 Also, representatives from the école de gemmologie de Montréal will provide you with information about your gems. $8/$7/$6.
 Info HERE.

 Christmas in the Park / Noel dans le Parc